port-labs/port-docs/docs/quickstart.md

 <br/><br/>

 Choose a name and icon, and click on `Save page`.
-A second `Services` page is now created in your `Catalog`.
+A second `Services` page is now created in your <PortTooltip id="catalog">catalog</PortTooltip>.
 You can further customize views and create pages in any way that suits you.

 #### Create a dashboard